-- 1. Provide students the opportunity to become competent in all athletic training educational and clinical proficiencies. - 2.
-Provide quality, cutting-edge instruction that utilizes state-of-the-art resources and technology as well as participating allied health professionals. - 3.
+- 1. Provide students the opportunity to become competent in all athletic training educational and clinical standards and the BOC PA8 guidelines. - 2.
+Provide quality, cutting-edge instruction that utilizes state-of-the-art resources and technology as well as participating allied health professionals and students. - 3.
 Provide experiences that encourage autonomy and independent critical thinking and problem solving. - 4.
-Promote professionalism at all times through student membership in state, district, and national athletic training organizations. - 5.
+Promote professionalism at all times through student membership (paid for by student) in state, district, and national athletic training organizations. - 5.
 Provide students with diverse field experiences in the practice of AT that prepares them for current employment trends in athletic training. - 6.
 Provide opportunity to attend and participate at local, regional and national AT educational symposiums and events. - 7.
 Prepare students to pass the BOC certification examination.
-First-time exam completion is expected. - 8.
+First-time exam pass is expected. - 8.
 Aid students in obtaining AT employment or admission into graduate/professional school upon graduation.